roberto-rcj/Microcontrollers-Tricks---Creating-boolean-type-in-C-ANSI/README.md

   varA + varB + varC = 1 + 2 + 5 = 8 bits = 1 byte
 ```
-but how this type of declaration dont create a variable but prepares the system to stores and select the data, I need a second resource that helps me to allocate the real memory space so I used an UNION.
-This union is special because WE NEED SELECT AN TYPE THAT HAS THE SAME MEMORY SPACE OF THE PSEUDO TYPES.
+but how this type of declaration doesn´t create a variable but prepares the system to stores and selects the data, I need a second resource that helps me to allocate the real memory space so I used an UNION.
+This union is special because WE NEED TO SELECT A TYPE THAT HAS THE SAME MEMORY SPACE OF THE PSEUDO TYPES.
 So, if my pseudo types in the total, results in 8 bits, I need a type that occupies 8 bits, or a CHAR.

 Declaring a char type in my union, I define the whole memory space shared between the elements (8 bits).
 This variable char (charAux) won´t be used more, but now I have a memory link with my next declaration, the type pseudoTypes, that contains the exactly memory space allocated, but distributed as my manner between the bits!
-So, I created the variable bitAcess, that is a special type pseudoTypes.
+So, I´ve created the variable bitAcess, that is a special type pseudoTypes.
 Let´s see the draw:

   ```
   typedef union